• Skip to primary navigation

 • Remove ham from package and pat dry if too wet.

 • Gently score the ham in a criss-cross pattern, and brush all over with 1/2 cup of the prepared glaze.
+(Again, this is only if you're NOT using a spiral-sliced ham.
+That type of ham won't need to be scored).

 • Remove roasting pan from the oven and peel back or remove foil from the top and sides of the ham.

-• Increase oven temperature to 425 degrees F.
+• Increase oven temperature to 425°F.

-• Brush 6 Tbsp of glaze over the ham and bake for 20 minutes, brushing ham with additional 6 Tbsp of glaze every 6-7 minutes.
+• Brush 6 Tbsp of the glaze over the ham and bake for 20 minutes, brushing ham with additional 6 Tbsp of glaze every 6-7 minutes.
 You'll be brushing the ham with glaze approximately 3 times during this step.

 • Be sure to watch that the glaze doesn't burn, but instead turns a rich, deep golden color.